kmcleste/hf-insights/README.md

     Note: If you decide to run the notebook, scraping will take ~ 45 minutes

 ## Data

+The data used in this project was scraped from [https://huggingface.co/models](https://huggingface.co/models).
+Various statistics, such as likes, downloads, model author, model id, repo type, and task, were collected.
+The data scrape occurred September 22nd.
+At the rate the AI/ML industry moves, that means this data is wildly outdated at this point -- but should serve as a reference point for the overall interest the community has particular types of models and which authors are most active.

 | Column        | Type                |
 | ------------- | ------------------- |